Despite being considered tricky to understand, West Virginia knife laws are pretty liberal and straightforward than most people think them to be.

 - Ballistic Knives

-It should be noted that ballistic knives, which is banned in many US states, can be legally owned, bought, possessed, manufactured, and sold in West Virginia.
+It should be noted that ballistic knives, which are banned in many US states, can be legally owned, bought, possessed, manufactured, and sold in West Virginia.
 Remember, these aforementioned knives can be carried openly as long as they are not intended to hurt anyone.

 Types of Illegal Knives in West Virginia